-A Mathematical/Statistical Framework for Understanding and Communicating Grid-based Map Analysis and Modeling framework that resonates with science, technology, engineering and math/stat communities.
-The premise is that "modern maps are numbers first, pictures later" and we do mathematical things to mapped data for insight and better understanding of spatial patterns and relationships within decisionmaking contexts from Where is What graphical inventories to a Why, So What and What If problem optime
+A Mathematical Structure for Communicating and Teaching Fundamental Concepts in Spatial Reasoning, Map Analysis and Modeling framework that resonates with science, technology, engineering and math/stat communities.
+The premise is that "modern maps are numbers first and foremost, pictures later" and we do mathematical things to mapped data for insight and better understanding of spatial patterns and relationships within decisionmaking contexts- from Where is What graphical inventories to a Why, So What and What If problem-solving environments.